tedztar/mcstatusbot/README.md

 # Minecraft Server Status - Discord Bot

+A simple [Discord.js](https://www.npmjs.com/package/discord.js) bot that displays the status of [Minecraft](https://minecraft.gamepedia.com) servers using the [mcping-js](https://www.npmjs.com/package/mcping-js) node module.

 ## Now Updated!!

-A simple [Discord.js](https://www.npmjs.com/package/discord.js) bot that displays the status of [Minecraft](https://minecraft.gamepedia.com) servers using the [mcping-js](https://www.npmjs.com/package/mcping-js) node module.
+- New hosting provider
+- Bot will be hosted centrally from now on
+- Fixing bugs from now till Feb and then focusing on new features

 ## Features